mathiasbynens/tpyo/README.md

 Ever wanted to use `Math.SQUIRTLE` instead of `Math.SQRT2`?
 Think `Function.prototype.apple` looks shinier than `apply`?
 Or do you prefer `Array.prototype.faReech` over `forEach`?
 Look no further — _tpyo_’s got your back.

-_tpyo_ is the result of combining the power of ES6 proxies with [Levenshtein string distance](https://github.com/gf3/Levenshtein).
+_tpyo_ (pronounced _‘typo’_) is the result of combining the power of ES6 proxies with [Levenshtein string distance](https://github.com/gf3/Levenshtein).
 It’s a small script that enables you to make typos in JavaScript property names.

 ## Installation